n0nuser/n0nuser.github.io/content/posts/Bash_Cheatsheet/index.md

 tags: [ "Cheatsheet", "Bash" ]
 ---

-You can download the cheatsheet as a pdf from [here](./bash.pdf)!

-This is a rapid guide to look at when doing some scripts as it may help when forgetting something.
+This is a fast guide to look at when doing some scripts as it may help when forgetting something.

 It is oriented to a beginner-intermediate level of usage.
 So I will take for granted you know some things about it.